ipatch/dotfiles/README.md

 - [ ] #arch #tmux add key binding to toggle window display numbers
 - [ ] #hammerspoon #karabiner #cmake it'd be nice to swap the `[]` with the `{}` when capslock is activated similiar to how i swapped underbar `_` with hyphen `-`
 - [ ] #macos #homebrew apparently my `Brewfile` does not contain an updated list of installed casks
-- [ ] #ssh #tmux copy/paste it seems using my fish abbr on a remote box (arch) `pbpaste` is unable to paste the contents of my local clipboard it'd be much cooler™️ if clipboard worked seemlessly across ssh (one can dream 🦄)
 - [ ] #tmux how to map the apple cmd key <kbd>⌘</kbd>
     - as far as i can tell tmux does not support a third modifier key 👎, so closest i can do is swith command and alt keys using karabiner
 - [ ] #fish device a cmd to remove all python path entries from `$PATH` so I can just work with homebrew python in peace.